 1.1.
-Facilities and activities1 [1] that use radioactive sources, including nuclear reactors, are required to be designed, built, licensed, operated and maintained in a manner to prevent or minimize radioactive releases to the environment, providing adequate levels of protection for the public and the environment.
-Some facilities and activities may generate a variety of gaseous and liquid effluents during their normal operation, containing minor amounts of radioactive residues that can produce very low doses to the public.
-Owing to the low activity concentrations and high volumes of gases and liquid involved, such releases would be in many cases technically difficult or extremely costly to avoid.
+Facilities and activities1 [1] that use radioactive2 sources, including nuclear reactors, are required to be designed, built, licensed, operated and maintained in a manner to prevent, or minimize the consequences of radioactive releases to the environment, providing adequate levels of protection for the public and the environment.

 1.2.
-The requirements for optimization of radiation protection may give rise to the conclusion that, if reasonable efforts has been done to maintain those releases as low as achievable, considering social and economic factors, the resulting doses are very low and below the applicable dose constraints, such releases are deemed to be justified from the radiological protection perspective, considering the very low radiological significance and the high unjustified costs which may be involved.
+Some facilities and activities may generate a variety of gaseous and liquid effluents during their normal operation, containing small amounts of radioactive residues that will expose the public and the environment to low levels of radiation.
+In many cases the complete prevention of release would be technically difficult and/or extremely costly.

 1.3.
+The requirements for optimization of radiation protection may give rise to the conclusion that, if reasonable efforts have been done to maintain those releases controlled in order that "the magnitude of individual doses, the number of individuals (workers and members of the public) subject to exposure and the likelihood of exposure being as low as reasonably achievable, economic and social factors being taken into account (ALARA)" [2], such releases are deemed to be justified from the radiological protection perspective, considering the very low radiological significance and the high unjustified costs which may be involved.

-In these cases it is appropriate to issue a permit to release these effluents to the environment, establishing stringent technical and regulatory conditions, including for the adequate management and control of these effluents and their radiological consequences, prior and after the releases may occur.
+1.4.
+In many cases, discharges that result in low doses to the public can be managed through applying the concept of 'exemption' (see Section 4).
+However, some doses may be at a higher level of significance or facilities may represent potentially higher risks.
+In these cases it may be appropriate to issue an authorization to release these effluents to the environment, establishing stringent technical and regulatory conditions, including for the adequate management and control of these effluents and their radiological consequences.
+The decision to permit such releases should take into account the radiation principles of justification, optimisation, and limitation.